AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance families.md

     turbostat
     ```

--   Allows you to enable or disable hyper-threading.
+-   Allows you to enable or disable Hyper-Threading.

     **Note:** By default, Hyper-Threading is enabled on ECS instances.
 For more information, see [Customize CPU options](/intl.en-US/Instance/Manage instances/Customize CPU options.md).

 -   Provides high network performance based on large computing capacity.
--   Suitable for the following scenarios:
+-   Suits the following scenarios:
-    -   Scenarios such as on-screen video comments and telecom data forwarding where large volumes of packets are transmitted and received
+    -   Scenarios where large volumes of packets are received and transmitted, such as on-screen video comments and telecom data forwarding
     -   Web frontend servers
     -   Frontend servers of MMO games
     -   Data analysis, batch processing, and video encoding